Atheer2104/karate/report.md

 it made it easy to use the tool, and run the test with coverage instrumentation enabled.

 ### Your own coverage tool

-Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.

-The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead:

-git diff ...

-What kinds of constructs does your tool support, and how accurate is its output?

 #### Atheer Salim [link](https://github.com/DD2480-group8-VT24/karate/commit/f88f3dc146acbba0bcecdde040ce79108643f129)